Ratafar22/Call-Centre-Performance-Analysis/README.md

 Microsoft Power BI

 ## Skills Demonstrated:
+In this project, I demonstrated my expertise in the following areas:

+✅ Researching the industry to understand the business requirements

+✅ Data exploration to understand the columns

+✅ Connecting the data to Power BI

--	Data Manipulation
+✅ Data Manipulation and Transformation

--	Dax Functions used (SUM, COUNT, IF, VAR, MINX, MAXX, CONCATENATEX, FILTER, CALCULATE, ADDCOLUMNS).
+✅ Data Manipulation using Advanced DAX (SUM, COUNT, IF, VAR, MINX, MAXX, CONCATENATEX, FILTER, CALCULATE, ADDCOLUMNS) to create measures

--	Use of Advanced KPIs metrics
--	Used Advanced Filters/Slicers
+✅ Comparing Key performance metrics to the industry standard.

+✅ Making recommendations based on the insights derived from the analysis.

 ## Data Source:
 The dataset used is #RWFD gotten from [here](https://data.world/markbradbourne/rwfd-real-world-fake-data/workspace/file?filename=Call+Center.csv)